Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Flocking formation in second-order systems with strong fat tails

-evaluated along solutions of \eqref{eq:CSM2}.
-As a consequence of the symmetry of the rates $(\xi_{ij}(\cdot))$, the system \eqref{eq:CSM2} is \textit{weakly dissipative} in the sense that
+evaluated along solutions of \eqref{eq:CS2}.
+As a consequence of the symmetry of the weights $(\xi_{ij}(\cdot))$, the system \eqref{eq:CS2} is \textit{weakly dissipative}, in the sense that

-In the seminal paper \cite{HaLiu}, the authors introduced a concise proof of the Cucker-Smale flocking based on the analysis of a system of \textit{strictly dissipative inequalities}.
-More precisely, they showed that if the dissipative inequalities
+for almost every $t \geq 0$.
+In the seminal paper \cite{HaLiu}, the authors proposed a concise proof of the Cucker-Smale flocking, based on a system of \textit{strictly dissipative inequalities}.
+More precisely, they showed that as a consequence of the semilinear inequalities

-hold with an interaction kernel $\phi \notin L^1(\R_+,\R_+^*)$, then the system converges to flocking.
-Our aim is to adapt their strategy by building a strict Lyapunov function based on the persistence condition \eqref{eq:PE}.
-We prove the following main result of this paper.
+every solution of \eqref{eq:CS2} with $\phi \notin L^1(\R_+,\R_+^*)$ and $\xi_{ij}(\cdot) \equiv 1$ converges to flocking.
+Our aim is to adapt their strategy while using the persistence condition \eqref{eq:PE} to build a strict Lyapunov function for $\eqref{eq:CS2}$.
+This is the object of the following theorem, which is the main result of this article.